The History of Consejo Mundial de Lucha Libre (1950-1959)

 Chapter 5: The Feuds of the Century

-It’s sort of hard to believe the 50’s could be better than the 40’s, considering all Lutteroth and EMLL accomplished during the decade.
+It’s sort of hard to believe the 50s could be better than the 40s when you consider all that Lutteroth and EMLL accomplished during the decade.
 They established the Lucha de Apuesta match as a big money draw thanks to the El Murciélago Enmascarado-Octavio Gaona match, they constructed a state of the art arena to hold shows and they strengthened an already deep talent base by bringing in some of the future legends of lucha libre, including the man that would become the most legendary luchador of all time in El Santo.
 How could anyone possibly top that?
 Alas, that was the same thing many thought after EMLL came out swinging in the 30’s, only for EMLL to grow even quicker the next decade.
 The same could be said here, and the main catalyst revolved around two feuds both involving El Santo.
 At this point in time Santo was easily the top star of EMLL, but he was still not quite ready to turn into the crossover star he would eventually become thanks to a comic book series, the introduction of Television and a movie career.
 He would be however when he was done with Black Shadow and the only man to come close to matching Santo’s mystique, Blue Demon.

-Born Alejandro Muñoz Moreno on April 24th, 1922, the fifth of twelve children, Blue Demon grew up Garcia, Nuevo Leon before dropping out of school and heading to Monterrey as a teenager.
+Born Alejandro Muñoz Moreno on April 24th, 1922, the fifth of 12 children, Blue Demon grew up Garcia, Nuevo Leon before dropping out of school and heading to Monterrey as a teenager.
 He took on work for the National Railroad, but was soon lured away after a chance encounter with luchador Rolando Vera.
 A well respected worker in Monterrey, Vera would eventually become more well known as one of lucha libre’s great trainers and he instantly saw something in the well built Demon, offering to train him.
 Demon accepted and soon after was splitting his time between Monterrey and Laredo, Texas circuits, the latter of which he had his first match in 1948(a victory over Chema Lopez).
 Demon worked unmask in Laredo, but back in Monterrey developed his most famous persona, completely clad in a blue mask and blue pants.
 It wasn’t long after that EMLL referee/talent scot Jesús Lomeli (the same man who discovered Santo) caught Demon working in Monterrey and just like that Demon was on his way to Mexico City and EMLL.
 But instead of dropping him right into singles competition, Lutteroth decided to put Demon in a tag team with an old friend from Monterrey.
 If you guessed that that friend was Black Shadow then here’s a gold star for you.

 By the time Shadow and Demon had met around 1947, the former had already been a hot commodity in the Monterrey circuit for a few years.
 Despite their difference in experience, the two struck up a bond and were said to be very helpful towards each other, with Shadow passing along advice and Demon, an accomplished amateur wrestler, giving Shadow pointers on how to improve his mat game.
 Shortly after Shadow got his call to Mexico City and he quickly impressed, wowing the crowd with an unmatched ability and a high flying move set.
 Dives had not been uncommon in lucha libre and Shadow was in no way the innovator of certain moves as some claim, but he was the first to consistently use dives, topes and the works in his matches, thus allowing him to standout.
 The biggest sign that Lutteroth and EMLL saw something in him though was when they had Shadow go over in his first EMLL match…against El Santo.
 Yes, much like they did with Santo five years earlier, Shadow was brought in hot by beating the top star in early 1947.
 It’s unknown whether or not there was long term planning in the works for an eventual Santo-Shadow rematch, but the birth of their eventual rivalry can be traced back to here.